FAQ

 If your question is not answered below, feel free to contact the Member Services Coordinator.

-How much does it cost to participate in a market?
+How much does it cost to participate in a show?

 The cost varies depending on whether you are a member and the size of the space you request.
-Generally, only members of the National Capital Artisans (NCA) can apply for a market and get first preference before non-members can apply to become marketers.
-Spaces are very affordable and each market has its own price structure.
-Please consult the individual market applications for cost, found on our website under Events.
+Generally, only members of the National Capital Artisans (NCA) can apply for a show and get first preference before non-members can apply.
+Spaces are very affordable.
+Please consult the individual show applications for cost, found on our website under Craft Shows & Events.

 Does the price include a table?